PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 $$

-### 4.2 Interpretability Takeaways: QK and OV circuits
+### 4.2 Interpretability Takeaways: QK and OV Circuits
 Below are a few important implications of the attention mechanism on how information flows through a transformer model.